Mirage 29

-The owners of Mirage Yachts, Dick and Irene Steffen, were looking for a newer design to replace the Robert Perry-designed Mirage 27 in the product line.
-In 1985 the Steffens asked a number of different designers to provide preliminary designs for a boat in the same class.
-The winner was Philippe Harlé, who was selected to complete his design.
-It was introduced in the spring of 1986 as the Mirage 29 and became a quick success, with 50 boats sold before the first one had been delivered and 290 built in total.
-As a result of this success, Harlé went onto design the Mirage 275 in 1986 and Mirage 39 in 1989.
+Mirage Yachts was looking for a newer design to replace the Mirage 27.
+Philippe Harlé was selected and the new design was introduced in the spring of 1986, with 50 boats sold before the first one had been delivered and 290 built in total.
+Harlé went onto design the Mirage 275 in 1986 and Mirage 39 in 1989.

-The Mirage 29 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig, an internally-mounted spade-type rudder and a fixed fin keel.
-It displaces 6800 lb and carries 2300 lb of ballast.
+The fiberglass hull has an internally-mounted spade-type rudder and a fixed fin keel.

-The boat has a draft of 4.83 ft with the standard keel.

 The boat is fitted with a Volvo diesel engine of 18 hp.
 The fuel tank holds 10 u.s.gal and the fresh water tank also has a capacity of 10 u.s.gal.

 The boat has a hull speed of 6.6 kn.

-Operational history

-In a review Michael McGoldrick wrote, "This boat is an excellent example of the newer boats which were built in the mid to late 1980s (just before most of the sailboat manufacturers in Canada closed their doors).
-The Mirage 29 has a long waterline, a bow with little overhang, a large but relatively shallow cockpit, an aft head, and aft cabin with a double berth which extends under the cockpit.
-These are all features found on many French boats which became so popular in the latter half of the 1980s...One of the main attractions of these boats is an enclosed aft cabin...
-People over 6 feet tall may find most of the berths on Mirage 29 a little short."
+It has an enclosed aft cabin.